-Everybody and his cousin holding completely different positions, ever and again, are faced with the necessity of public speech.
+Everybody and his cousin holding completely different positions, ever and again, are faced with the necessity of social speaking.
 Today, not artists and professional speakers have to interact with the public only.
-Most often, in a line of duty, this has to be done by training managers, top managers, lawyers, heads of departments, etc., they conduct self-presentations, give speeches at conferences, present their companies, use public speeches for a variety of purposes.
+Most often, in a line of duty, this has to be done by training managers, top managers, lawyers, heads of departments, etc., they conduct self-presentations, give speeches at conferences, present their companies and use speeches for a variety of purposes.

-For most people, the fear of public talk is so great that it becomes necessary to visit a doctor.
+For most people, the fear of social talk is so great that it becomes necessary to visit a doctor.

 1. Accept the thought that nobody is perfect!

-In most cases, the fear of talking on the public is the fear of making a mistake in front of an audience.
+In most cases, the fear of talking in public is the fear of making a mistake in front of an audience.
 However, such fear generates an even greater probability of making a mistake.
 The secret to overcoming this fear is simple.

 Re-qualify your mistakes in annoying accidents from which no one is immune.
 Work on the ability to get out of a ridiculous situation quickly.
 Obviously, people will form all sorts of opinions about you, someone will be delighted with what you have to say, and someone might think you to be mistaken and take you as a fool.
 Take it philosophically; mistakes are always a great incentive for development so that this will not happen again.
 Put the question: “What is the worst thing that can happen if I make a mistake?”
 You probably will not be sentenced to death.

-When you are afraid to talk, it is you losing your public failure in head.
-In colors representing how you turn pale, blush, stutter in the presence of people.
-Everyone whistles and laughs and you feel like melting into the ground.
+When you are afraid to talk, you lose your public failure in your head.
+Colors represent how you turn pale, blush, and stutter in the presence of people.
+Everyone whistles and laughs, and you feel like melting into the ground.
 Give yourself a break!
 Distract from such destructive thoughts.

 Imagine your performance to have success.
-Think of success – and it will definitely come.
-Program your mind to the desired result: you feel confident and speak, breath freely, words flow continuously and harmoniously.
+Think of success – and it will come.
+Program your mind to the desired result: you feel confident and speak, breathe freely, and words flow continuously and harmoniously.

 3. Think over the content